Coencidental/My-Terminal-Application/README.md

 Playing instructions:

-1)  Open rungame.rb
+1)  Change your working directory to the Snap file
+2)  Enter `ruby run_game.rb`
-2)  When welcomed, enter any set of characters to move to the game setup menu.
+3)  When welcomed, enter any set of characters to move to the game setup menu.
-3)  If required, enter R to read the game rules.
+4)  If required, enter R to read the game rules.
-4)  When prompted, enter your desired difficulty.
+5)  When prompted, enter your desired difficulty.
-5)  When prompted, enter your desired card comparison logic.
+6)  When prompted, enter your desired card comparison logic.
-6)  After the game has initialized, when prompted, enter any character to display cards.
+7)  After the game has initialized, when prompted, enter any character to display cards.
-7) If you wish to snap, hit enter.
+8) If you wish to snap, hit enter.
+Otherwise, enter nothing.

+Upon running the game, you will be prompted if you'd like to read a more extensive set of rules.

 ### Installation:

 1) If you don't already have Ruby installed, you can download it from and follow the installation instructions available [here](https://www.ruby-lang.org/en/documentation/installation/).
-2) Download and uncompress the game files in their given file structure.
+2) Download and uncompress the game files in their existing file structure.
 3)  Install Ruby Bundler if you haven't already.
-4)  Run `bundle install`
+3.5)  *Run `bundle install`*
-5)  Change your working directory the now unzipped 'Main' folder.
+4)  Change your working directory the now unzipped 'Main' folder.
-6)  Run `ruby run_game.rb` in the command line to access and execute the game initializing ruby file.
+5)  Run `ruby run_game.rb` in the command line to access and execute the game initializing ruby file.
-7)  If this does not work
+6)  If this does not work

 ## Idea/Project Motivation

-During my first and second week learning fundamental programming skills attending [Coder Academy's Fast Track Program](https://coderacademy.edu.au/),
+During my first and second week of learning fundamental programming skills while attending [Coder Academy's Fast Track Program](https://coderacademy.edu.au/), it was posed that we'd have to built applications during the course, so I did my best to try to have a comprehensive list of potential projects to start on, however, as I gained a better perspective on the requirements, and a better understanding of my own limitations, I found myself unsure of where to start.
+When it came time to properly start this project, I decided to instead focus on what I was looking to demonstrate with my project.

-During the initial planning phase, I found myself motivated to go in a number of directions, searching for a project that would both demonstrate proficient use of fundamental concepts in software development, and also reflect my personal interests as a developer.
+During the initial planning phase, I found myself motivated to go in a number of directions, searching for a project that would both demonstrate proficient use of the fundamental concepts in software development, and also allow me to exercise some of creativity and reflect my personal interests as a developer.

 Of these, the most actively researched and pursued potential projects were: